pantheon-systems/documentation/source/_common-tasks/adding-a-domain-to-a-site-environment.md

 2. On the Domain Setup tab, enter the domain you want associated with that environment, and click **Add New Domain to the ...
-Environment** button.
+Environment**.